 Does moisturising baby skin prevent eczema or food allergies?

-Skin care treatments in babies, such as using moisturisers on the skin during the first year of life, probably do not stop them from developing eczema, and probably increase the chance of skin infection.
+Skin care treatments in babies, such as using moisturisers on the skin during the first year of life, probably do not prevent babies from developing eczema; may increase the chance of food allergy; and probably increase the chance of skin infection.
+This review looked at the prevention of eczema and food allergy only.
+Skin care treatments are still important to treat eczema.

 What are allergies?